Hello, I’m Stephanie Lesperance.

 A11y Toolbox

-A curated collection of tools and resources for designers, it also functions as a hands-on environment to prototype and test accessible front-end patterns using WordPress and a custom Bootstrap framework.
+A curated collection of tools and resources for designers, it also functions as a hands-on environment to prototype and test accessible front-end patterns in real conditions.

 Blush.design interface showing French localization